brietsparks/relational-entities-reducer/README.md

   // author u1 exists, so the reducer will add p1 to its post ids { resourceType: 'post', resourceId: 'p1', data: { authorId: 'u1' } },

-  // comment c1 and c2 do not exist, so the reducer will create them and assign u2 to their authorId ['post', 'p2', { authorId: 'u2', commentIds: ['c1', 'c2'] }]
+  // comment c1 and c2 do not exist, so the reducer will create them and assign p2 to their postId ['post', 'p2', { authorId: 'u2', commentIds: ['c1', 'c2'] }]
 )
 ```